Carolyn Ruschak, LPC

 Fully trained in EMDR, a therapy specific to reprocessing traumatic memory, Carolyn is in private practice, Courage & Grace Counseling LLC, to walk alongside those who struggle with adjustments, anxiety & depression, addictions, and trauma.

-Carolyn’s background in mental health and passion for helping people started as a teenager, when she began to struggle with her own anxiety and depression.
+Carolyn’s passion for helping people started as a teenager, when she began to struggle with her own anxiety and depression.
 Finding support and comfort with a school counselor, she began to look for answers to her questions by researching mental illness and trauma.
-Then, after experiencing a bout with depression during her undergraduate studies, severe anxiety while serving in the Army Reserves during Desert Storm, postpartum depression following the birth of her second child (1998), and another depressive episode in 2004, she felt compelled to use her own experiences, along with education and training, to make a difference in the lives of others, and obtained a Master’s degree in Clinical Counseling.
-Having fought her own battles, she felt well equipped to help, as well as empathize, with those who have endured similar struggles.
+After experiencing anxiety, depression, and even a postpartum depression following the birth of her second child, she felt compelled to use her own experiences, along with education and training, to make a difference in the lives of others, and obtained a Master’s degree in Clinical Counseling from Malone University.
+Having fought her own battles, she was well equipped to empathize with and support those who have endured similar struggles.

-Professionally, she is pursuing EMDR certification, a therapy modality specific to reprocessing trauma, and private practice with those who struggle with addictions, trauma, and suicide loss.
 In her free time, she enjoys hiking, kayaking, and anything outdoors!
-She and her dog Chico, and cat Hope, reside in Perry Township.
+She and her dog Bonita, and cat Hope, live and work in North Canton.